argo12/tsp/README.md

 The R code appears to be an early-stage prototype and may require adaptation for practical use.

-### Motivation

-This repository was created to explore and experiment with different approaches to the TSP, particularly focusing on constraint propagation and lower bound calculation to prune the search space efficiently.
-If you are revisiting this project, reviewing tsp.py and node.py is a good starting point to understand the core logic.

 ### References

     Traveling Salesman Problem - Wikipedia